stretchr/gorc/README.md

     go get github.com/stretchrcom/gort

 `go install` should install gort to $GOPATH/bin.
 In some cases, go will not use $GOPATH, and instead attempts to install to $GOBIN.
-If this happens, you can grant it permission to do so, or simply build and copy gort manually.
+If this happens, you can grant it permission to do so, or simply build and copy gort to $GOPATH/bin manually.

 Usage